tuna/gdanmaku-server/README.md

 docker build --tag danmaku:dev .
 ```

-We need to mount the code as volume to the docker container, and link redis to it.
-Try
+We need to link redis to it.
+Try:

 ```
-docker run -it --rm --link redis:myredis -v /path/to/gdanmaku-server:/data/gdanmaku -p IP:Port:5000 danmaku:dev python3 gdanmaku/webserver.py
+docker run -it --rm --link redis:myredis -p IP:Port:5000 danmaku:dev python3 gdanmaku/webserver.py
 ```
-If failed please check the path (use pwd under gdanmaku-server to show the path), then change the path of the command.

 Open your browser and visit <http://IP:port/>, you should see the danmaku web page.